KasparEtter/ef1p/pages/email/email.md

 I reported to [Gandi.net](https://www.gandi.net/en-US/domain/email) on 27 October 2020
 that their outgoing mail server accepts submissions with spoofed `MAIL` `FROM` and `From` addresses.
-On one hand, they told me that some of their customers use alternative sender identities and that they won't enforce any rules for them.
+On the one hand, they told me that some of their customers use alternative sender identities and that they won't enforce any rules for them.
 On the other hand, they let me know that they would address the issue before my [90-day disclosure deadline](https://www.google.ch/about/appsecurity/).
-When I tested this again before publishing this article, I did get the impression that more of my test messages were rejected by [their spam filter](https://docs.gandi.net/en/gandimail/faq/error_types/rule3_2.html) but I could still authenticate myself as a Gandi user and then use my Gmail address in the `MAIL` `FROM` and `From` fields.
+When I tested this again before publishing this article, I got the impression that more of my test messages were rejected by [their spam filter](https://docs.gandi.net/en/gandimail/faq/error_types/rule3_2.html) but I could still authenticate myself as a Gandi user and then use my Gmail address in the `MAIL` `FROM` and `From` fields.